On the Echoing Green: Songs

-Reception
+Release and reception

-On the Echoing Green was met with generally positive reviews.
+On the Echoing Green was preceded by its lead single – "A Song of Summer" – on April 4, 2017.
+The song received a review from Kevin Lozano of Pitchfork.
+On the Echoing Green was released on June 16 by Mexican Summer.
+It was met with generally positive reviews.
 At Metacritic, which assigns a rating out of 100 to reviews from professional publications, the album received a weighted average score of 79, based on six reviews.
 Pitchfork named it the thirteenth-best experimental album of 2017, stating that it brought "the lushest and most organic quality of" shoegaze and ambient music.
 The album was also listed as the eighth best shoegaze album of 2017 by PopMatters.
 "A Song of Summer" was particularly highlighted by several critics.
 Geffen felt that it was "the most openly beautiful" track on the album and Ellman described the song as "11 minutes of bliss".
 Rob Hakimian of The 405 described it as having been "drawn out of the ether".
 The track was also included on a user-generated list, entitled "Soothing songs for self-isolation", curated by The Guardian in March 2020.

-Simpson of AllMusic compared On the Echoing Green to Cantu-Ledesma's previous album A Year with 13 Moons, stating that the former was "an album of rebirth, new possibilities, and optimism", and favored its generally shorter tracks.
+Simpson of AllMusic compared On the Echoing Green to Cantu-Ledesma's previous album A Year with 13 Moons, describing the former as "an album of rebirth, new possibilities, and optimism".
 Geffen from Pitchfork said that On the Echoing Green's overall theme worked well with the "lush" and "sensual" guitar chords and noise giving a sense of entropy.
 They (Note: Geffen uses they/them pronouns.) described the closer "Door to Night" as "hypnagogic".
 Goldner, in a review for Tiny Mix Tapes, felt that On the Echoing Green "functions like some of the best shoegaze records" and stood apart from the majority of them.
 Ellman from Exclaim! stated that while the album was "interesting", he criticized it for its length and noise levels.
 He described the song "Vulgar Latin" as venturing "too far into harsh noise territory for its first half" and felt that the track was disconnected with the rest of the album.